Category: Charity Insights 2015

 Reflecting on Week One at WildHearts

-The main focus of my first week at WildHearts was to generate leads for the Edinburgh Global Entrepreneurial Leaders (GEL) summit.
+GELThe main focus of my first week at WildHearts was to generate leads for the Edinburgh Global Entrepreneurial Leaders (GEL) summit.
 In order to find viable leads I was required to compile a list of organisations that would benefit from attending the GEL.
 During my research, it was important to keep in mind the GEL’s objective – to promote the use of business as a force for positive change.
 This provided a profile for the target attendees in that they aught to be current and future change-makers.

 To this end I produced a database of over one hundred Scotland-based organisations that included schools, businesses and networking groups.
+The businesses that appear on the list are very influential and are regulars in rankings of profitability.
+Once the organisations were identified I moved on to researching the relevant individuals to invite.

 Bedfont Lakes Country Park: Week 1